KIT-CMS/CROWN/docs/sphinx_source/py_configuration.rst

 2. Rules: A modification rule can be used to add / remove producers based on era or sample.
 3. Systematics: Systematics can be used to vary the parameters of the producers and add the varied output to the output file as well.

 One concept of CROWN is that several analysis final states can be produced at the same time.
 First, the **global** scope is run, which includes all operations that are independent of the analysis final state and are identical for all final states.
 Then, the processing is split into several **scopes**, which are run in parallel.
-Each **scope** results in a seperate output file in the end.
+Each **scope** results in a separate output file in the end.
 All parameters, outputs, producers, modifiers and systematics are always defined, depending on the scope.
-The global scope can be treated as a normal scope, but **it is always run first**, and all other scopes inhert the parameters, producers, modifiers and systematics of the global scope.
+The global scope can be treated as a normal scope, but **it is always run first**, and all other scopes inherit the parameters, producers, modifiers and systematics of the global scope.

 .. image:: ../images/scopes.png